Smooth 2-Group Extensions and Symmetries of Bundle Gerbes: Application II: Anomalies in quantum field theory

 From the general discussion above it follows that the obstruction to the equivariant triviality of $\Ga$ is a smooth higher 1-cocycle on $\mit\Gamma$ with values in $\HLBdl^\Ascr$.
 Because $\Ascr$ is contractible, there is an equivalence

 with the smooth category with one object and the diffeological mapping space $\U(1)^\Ascr$ as morphisms.
 Since this is a smooth 2-group with one object, Definition~\ref{Def: smooth 1} in this instance is equivalent to the definition of an ordinary group 2-cocycle on $\mit\Gamma$ with values in $\U(1)^\Ascr$.
-That the obstruction to the vanishing of the anomaly is a 2-cocycle of this form is well-known, see e.g. \cite{CM96}; this cocycle reproduces the usual Schwinger terms in the commutator anomaly for the gauge group action.
-What is new here is the interpretation as a smooth higher 1-cocycle, which only reduces to an ordinary 2-cocycle because the space $\mathscr{A}$ is contractible, as well as a rigorous incorporation of the smooth structures.
+That the obstruction to the vanishing of the anomaly is a 2-cocycle of this form is well-known, see e.g. \cite{CM96}; this cocycle reproduces the usual Schwinger terms in the commutator anomaly for the gauge group action. {What is new here is the construction of a smooth higher 1-cocycle, which only reduces to an ordinary 2-cocycle because the space $\mathscr{A}$ is contractible, as well as a rigorous incorporation of the smooth structures.
+Computing this cocycle explicitly and comparing it to the Faddeev-Mickelsson-Shatashvili cocycle is beyond the scope of this paper.
+We expect this to be possible using index theory following~\cite{Index}.}